darianstlex/efx-forms/README.md

   validateOnChange?: boolean;
   // Field component - component to be used as form field
   Field: ReactComponent;
-  // Form name - if field belongs to a different form or used outside of the form formName?: string;
+  // Form name - if field belongs to a different form or used outside of the form context formName?: string;
 }
 ```